krachdd/pseudo3D_stokes/README.md

     year = {2024}, volume = {TODO}, pages = {TODO},
     publisher = {Elsevier},
-    author = {David Krach and Felix Weinhardt and Mingfeng Wang and Martin Schneider and Holger Class and Holger Steeb}, title = {A novel geometry-informed drag term formulation for depth-averaged Stokes simulations with varying apertures}, journal = {Advances in Water Resources}}
+    author = {David Krach and Felix Weinhardt and Mingfeng Wang and Martin Schneider and Holger Class and Holger Steeb}, title = {A novel geometry-informed drag term formulation for pseudo-3D Stokes simulations with varying apertures}, journal = {Advances in Water Resources}}
 ```